 When someone dies you are allowed to mourn.
 You are encouraged to mourn.
 You can post things on Facebook and receive a virtual hug.
 You can express anger, and people understand.
 People bring meals and send flowers.
 They come to a service and cry with you.
 But when you are mourning a secret loss, when you are supposed to have faith that your lost loved one will be found, when you are worried about gossip and “covering sins,” it is very lonely.
 When you run into acquaintances , you wonder, do they know?
 Answering “good” when you just feel beat down gets tiresome.

 However I will continue to post happy family pictures for one reason.
 I have a really happy family.
-I have so much for which to be thankful .
+I have so much for which to be thankful.
 I am gratefully aware of my many blessings and live accordingly.
 Nevertheless, there is also an underlying ache as we live in this strange place between blessing and burden.
 Deep down my children are confused and conflicted.
+My husband and I have cried and struggled to find solace in each others arms instead of letting our broken hearts divide us.
 It is a difficult line to walk.
 And sharing your pain makes people uncomfortable.
 However, expressing our heart aches and being real lets others carry our burdens with us and sometimes for us.
 I have found camaraderie with other broken sojourners, who were also carrying burdens not shared on social media outlets.

 While I still have no desire or need to publish every feeling good or bad on social media, sometimes, you just have to get real.
 As Christians, there can be a pressure to sugar coat everything never admitting you have any feelings.
 The problem with that is two fold.
 One, it promotes this unrealistic expectation of perfection.
 Secondly, we were never called to walk this life alone.
 Sharing my situation with others gave them permission to share their hurt with me.
 And now we pray for each other.
 There is power there.
 And healing continues.
 So many people are hiding their grief in the name of being a good Christian instead of telling the truth and bearing burdens.